First Hundred Years' War: Formation of the Angevin Empire

 In 1150, amidst a period of civil war in England over the succession of the crown known as the Anarchy, Henry II Plantagenet, a claimant to the throne by right of his mother Empress Matilda, received the Duchy of Normandy from his father Geoffrey V, Count of Anjou.
 In response to the looming threat of a united England, Normandy, and Anjou, Louis VII Capet of France put forward King Stephen of England's son, Eustace, as a pretender to the duchy of Normandy and launched a military campaign to remove Henry from the province.
 Peace was made in 1151 in which Henry accepted Louis as his feudal lord in response for recognition as the duke of Normandy.

 When Geoffrey died in September 1151, Henry inherited the County of Anjou and Maine.
 On 18 May 1152 he became Duke of Aquitaine in right of his wife by marrying Eleanor of Aquitaine in Poitiers after her first marriage with Louis VII of France was annulled at the Council of Beaugency.
 As a result of this union, Henry had now possessed a larger proportion of France than Louis.
 Tensions between the two were revived.
-Louis organized a coalition against Henry including Stephen of England and Henry's younger brother Geoffrey, among a group of other nobles in France.
+Louis organised a coalition against Henry including Stephen of England and Henry's younger brother Geoffrey, among a group of other nobles in France.
 Fighting broke out along the borders of Normandy, and Louis launched a campaign into Aquitaine.
 In England, Stephen laid siege to Wallingford Castle which was held by Henry's forces at the time.
-Henry responded by stabilizing the Norman border, pillaging the Vexin and then striking south into Anjou against Geoffrey, capturing the castle of Montsoreau.
+Henry responded by stabilising the Norman border, pillaging the Vexin and then striking south into Anjou against Geoffrey, capturing the castle of Montsoreau.
 Louis soon fell ill and withdrew the campaign, and Geoffrey was forced to come to terms with Henry.